janakeks/dyna/README.md

 ## Translation

 Dyna is available in major languages and complete translation-ready.
-See the translation status and help translating Dyna on https://poeditor.com/join/project/t3gmD1eDOu.
-Read more about translation in this issue: https://github.com/dyna-press/dyna/issues/25
+See the translation status and help translating Dyna on [Poeditor.com](https://poeditor.com/join/project/t3gmD1eDOu).
+Read more about translation in the [translation issue](https://github.com/dyna-press/dyna/issues/25).

+## Quality

+Code quality is one of the least considered arguments when choosing a WordPress theme.
+The design weighs too heavily in the eye of the beholder.
+But for a theme framework or starter theme, quality is an enormously important argument.
+Therefore quality control is one of the most important components in the development of Dyna.
+We do a couple of mostly automated tests to assure quality.
+Read about the current status of testing in our [issue about quality assurance](https://github.com/dyna-press/dyna/issues/24).
+Our complete set of tests is:

+### HTML5 Validity

+We check the quality of our entire HTML5 source code as well as the CSS and Javascript with various tools, especially the  [HTML5-Validator](https://html5.validator.nu/).
+These tests are not currently automated, but are performed before each new release.

+### Accessibility

+We use semantic code and follow the [WCAG 2.1 accessibility guidelines](https://www.w3.org/TR/WCAG21/) of the [Web Accessibilty Initiative WAI](https://www.w3.org/WAI/).
+Conformity with the rules is tested with [several WAI recommended tools](https://www.w3.org/WAI/ER/tools/).
+These tests are not currently automated, but are performed before each new release.

+### Browser testing

+We currently do manual tests with [Browserstack](https://www.browserstack.com/).
+We prepare Selenium-based automated tests.
+Read about the current status of browser testing in our [issue about quality assurance](https://github.com/dyna-press/dyna/issues/24).

-## Code Quality / CI
+### Sourcecode Quality / CI

 We are about to set up automatic tests.
 Currently there is only https://travis-ci.com/dyna-press/dyna-starter-theme.
-Read more about quality assurance and continous integration in this issue: https://github.com/dyna-press/dyna/issues/24
+Read more about quality assurance and continous integration in this issue:

-## Performance
+### Performance

 Information about performance is coming soon.
 We're working on it in issue https://github.com/dyna-press/dyna/issues/26

+### Server load

+We do manual tests on server load from time to time or if indicated.
+That is important, as our themes should run on every WordPress Host using PHP 7.
+Even smaller shared hosting should be possible.

 ## License